-The following is a list of general articles of our faith.
+The following is a list of general articles of our faith, for the Church of Jesus Christ in Christian Fellowship.
 This list is based mostly on a document written by Joseph Smith Jr., the first prophet of the Restoration, collected and printed by Wilford C. Wood from LDS church archives, with minor changes based on inspiration and articles of faith put forth in 1834 by Oliver Cowdery.

 1-4 The basic doctrines of the Latter Day Saint movement (also known as Mormonism).